 •Must commit to attending appointments at another Rescue approved vet for a specific area (Central Texas/Houston/Ft Worth) Your foster coordinator will have details so please ask before considering to applying to foster.

 • Commit to attend foster training and/or volunteer orientation, if applicable.
 Generally, this is only necessary for animals with special needs, or if you’d like to learn how to bottle feed, syringe feed, or any other medical needs.
 We’re happy to teach you.

-To begin the process of becoming a FTAR foster, please fill out our foster application below, and one of our team members will be in touch with you.
-Link below:
+To begin the process of becoming a FTAR foster, please fill out our foster application (you can find it on our Links page), and one of our team members will be in touch with you.